 An audiobook and a physical edition of the book are coming as well.
 I will keep you all updated on that as things develop.

 If anyone is interested, I have a story-related worldbuilding site that can be found here.
 I don't update it as often as I should, but there is a fair amount of content there already.
 It also contains a page with all the fanart, fan translations, audio books and the like - you can reach it directly by clicking this link.

 I have a patreon account for those kind people that want to give me money.
 It also contains info for those who want to donate via paypal.

 The story was originally posted on fictionpress, back in 2011.
 When I reached chapter 91, I started uploading the story to RoyalRoad, one chapter per day.
-The story will continue to be updated on fictionpress as well as here, and can be reached by clicking on this link if somebody is interested, though at this point there is nothing there that isn't also on RoyalRoad.
+The Fictionpress version of the story can be reached by clicking on this link if somebody is interested, though at this point there is nothing there that isn't also on RoyalRoad.

 Jin Rou wanted to be a cultivator who defied the heavens, and surpassed all limits.

 Unfortunately for him, he died, and now I’m stuck here.
 Arrogant young masters?
 Heavenly tribulations?
 Cultivating for days on end, then getting into life or death battles?